Content

 Although much rarer, serious side effects are possible.
 For example, two subjects in the first study reported increased levels of alanine transaminase — a dangerous situation for the liver with high, frequent daytime urination and testicular pain.

-Men and women frustrated with hair loss have an abundance of hair restoration options available, from hair transplants and laser treatments, to other medications.
 Some may wonder if topical finasteride is safe when used with other hair loss treatments.
 The short answer is yes, sometimes.
-But you should seek medical advice for the treatment of androgenetic alopecia before combining any treatments on your own.
+However, you should seek medical advice for the treatment of androgenetic alopecia before combining any treatments on your own.

-In a study testing the effectiveness of a treatment that combined topical finasteride, dutasteride (another 5-alpha reductase inhibitor) and topical minoxidil, 15 male patients applied a mix of these products for nine months.
+In a study testing the effectiveness of a treatment that combined topical finasteride, dutasteride (another 5-alpha reductase inhibitor), and topical minoxidil, 15 male patients applied a mix of these products for nine months.

-Those who used the topical finasteride treatment, dutasteride and minoxidil solution saw hair growth after three months.
+Those who used the topical finasteride treatment, dutasteride, and minoxidil solution saw hair growth after three months.
 This combination was well-tolerated, even in patients with a tendency for allergies.

 While FDA-approved to treat male hair loss, oral finasteride can cause side effects like sexual dysfunction.
 Therefore, some may opt for a topical finasteride treatment option to reduce the risk of those systemic side effects.